 Get Out, about a young African-American man’s terrifying first visit to the home of his white girlfriend’s parents, earned a Best Original Screenplay and a Best Director nomination for Jordan Peele.
 Peele’s nomination as Best Director is only the fifth time that an African American has been nominated in the category.
 The movie’s star, David Kaluuya, was nominated for Best Actor.
-The movie itself was nominated for Best Picture, one of nine nominees in the category.
+The movie itself is nominated for Best Picture, one of nine nominees in the category.

 The Lady Bird nominations included Best Picture, Best Actress for star Saiorse Ronan, Best Supporting Actress for Laurie Metcalf, Best Director for Greta Gerwig and Best Original Screenplay (also for Gerwig).
 Gerwig is only the fifth woman to be nominated for a Best Director Oscar.

-Mary J. Blige was nominated for a Best Supporting Actress for the other Oscar-nominated movie about race relations, Mudbound, which took place in the segregated Jim Crow South following World War II.
+Mary J. Blige is nominated for a Best Supporting Actress for the other Oscar-nominated movie about race relations, Mudbound, which took place in the segregated Jim Crow South following World War II.
 Mudbound was also nominated for Best Adapted Screenplay (director Dee Rees and Virgil Williams) and Best Cinematography.
 The film’s director of photography, Rachel Morrison, is the first woman ever nominated in the category.

 World War II – specifically the British experience in the war – was the subject of two 2017 movies that both received multiple Oscar nominations.
 Darkest Hour, about Prime Minister Winston Churchill’s leadership on the eve of war, received a Best Picture nomination, plus a nomination for its star, Gary Oldman, in the role of Churchill.